arslanlodhi/cake-android-client/README.md

 # cake-android-client

-This is my First submission, Where I have’t changed the source a lot.
+This is my first submission, Where I have’t changed the source a lot.
 Fixed the Bugs and addressed the issues mentioned in the comments.
 Although I have formatted and restructured the code.

 # Libraries I might have used
 As per the requirement Its a sensitive Project and i was instructed not to use third party libraries, But if i have got the chance to use 3rd party libraries.
 I might have used libraries mentioned below.

 * Glide {for image loading and caching}
-* GSON {For Json serlization/deserialization}
+* GSON {For Json serialization/deserialization}
 * Retrofit {for HTTP , client server communication}
 * RxJava {for Observer/Subscription Pattern}
 * Dagger 2 {For dependencies Injection}